 This Throwback Thursday photo depicts the Dining Hall, with its large stone fireplace, tiled floor, and windowed screen to conceal the main staircase.
 The panelling made for a previous tenant, Captain Guy Sebright, was transferred by William Waldorf Astor to the Cobham Wing in 1906 and replaced by a most elaborately carved oak screen and Minstrels Gallery.
 At the same time a magnificent carved ceiling was fitted, and an oak floor of random width boards was laid.

 During the time of the Bullens (as the Boleyn family was originally known), this stunning room was the Great Hall.
-Initially open to the roof rafters, in 1506 Thomas Bullen added a Long Gallery above it.
+Initially open to the roof rafters.
 The Bullen family would have dined in this room and entertained Henry VIII and his retinue here when he visited.

 One of the impressive gilt locks on the doors in this room belonged to Henry VIII, whilst the other is a replica.
 Henry VIII was worried about assassination so, to ensure his safety when visiting other houses, he brought his personal locksmith to fix a special door lock to his bedchamber.